aidtopia/twitchy_cat/documentation/twitchy_cat_assembly.md

 Adrian McCarthy (mechanics)
 based on Oak Lane Cemetery's [Undead Kitty][1]

 This covers the assembly of the Twitchy Cat mechanism.
-Suzanne Coberly has an excellent set of instructions for posing and corpsing the cat.
-I'll add a link to that soon.
+Suzanne Coberly has an excellent set of instructions for [posing and corpsing][12] the cat.

 See https://www.github.com/aidtopia/twitchy_cat for the latest version of this document.